EffGen: Enabling Small Language Models as Capable Autonomous Agents: Execution Tracking and Observability

 \subsection{Bottleneck Identification}

 The tracker identifies performance bottlenecks through automated analysis.
 Algorithm~\ref{alg:bottleneck_detection} presents the detection procedure.

-Bottleneck detection identifies: (1) individual events consuming $>$30\% of total time, (2) tools performing $>$2$\times$ slower than average, and (3) agents with $>$20\% failure rate.
-This information guides optimization: slow tools can be replaced or optimized, high-failure agents need better prompts or different model sizes.
+Bottleneck detection identifies slow agents relative to the run average and runs with repeated failed events.
+This information guides optimization: slow agents can be inspected, and high-failure runs may need better prompts, tools, or model sizes.